• Skip to primary navigation

 • Heat oil in large skillet over medium heat and add onion, cook until translucent, about 5 minutes.
 Add beef to the skillet and season with chili powder, garlic powder, and salt and pepper.
 Cook until meat is cooked through, drain fat and add jalapeño and garlic.
 Cook an additional 2 minutes.

 • Add ketchup, chili sauce, Worcestershire, vinegar, hot sauce and red pepper flakes.
 Add ½ cup water and reduce heat to low.
 Cook stirring often until the sauce thickens, about 20 minutes.
 Remove from heat and add cilantro.
-Pour into a 8 X 13 baking dish.
+Pour into a 9 X 13 baking dish or if using an oven proof skillet, leave it in the skillet.

 • Topping: Whisk together the cornmeal, flour, sugar, baking powder and salt in a large bowl.
 Add buttermilk, corn, eggs, oil, and cheese and stir until just combined.